-I was so proud of my son when he stood up to the robbers.
+My son Hans and I had been held by robbers from the time he was small, and I was so proud of Hans when he stood up to them.
 He was only ten years old, but he had a strong club and the robbers were drunk.
 The captain punched him so hard he fell to the floor, but then he got back to his feet again and started swinging his club.
 When he was finished, the men were all on the floor, and none of them could move their arms or legs.

 He turned to me.
 “Now take me to see my father,” he said.

 I took the captain’s key and unlocked the front entrance while Hans fetched a meal sack and stuffed it with gold and silver.